 What I can improve in 2020

 I’ve already implemented one strategy: Upgrading from the Blue Cash Everyday (BCE) to the Blue Cash Preferred (BCP) will earn me an extra $85 in cash back each year as long as I maximize my grocery spending.
 The BCP gives 6 percent cash back on up to $6,000 of U.S. supermarket spending each year (then 1 percent), twice as much as the BCE.
 Both cards return 1 percent beyond $6,000 in annual U.S. supermarket spending.
-After subtracting the BCP’s $95 annual fee, I’ll still be $85 ahead each year on groceries.
-I enjoyed the $250 introductory bonus in 2019 (after spending $1,000 in the first 3 months), but essentially broke even on actual spending because of the annual fee and because I switched relatively late in the year.
+After subtracting the BCP’s $95 annual fee (waived the first year), I’ll still be $85 ahead each year on groceries.
+I enjoyed the $300 introductory bonus (after spending $3,000 in the first 6 months), but essentially broke even on actual spending because of the annual fee and because I switched relatively late in the year.

 My most glaring area for potential improvement is the “everything else” spending which currently lands on my Quicksilver card in exchange for a 1.5% return.
 I could easily get 2% with a card such as the Citi® Double Cash Card (technically 1% when you buy and 1% when you pay it off).
 That would equate to about $143 extra per year.
 I’ve considered the Citi Double Cash for years.
 The main things holding me back have been the lack of a compelling sign-up bonus and my reluctance to sign up for too many cards.

 I could potentially add this card via a product change in late 2020 if I downgrade my Citi Premier card.
 I might do that to save the annual fee because there’s a lot of overlap between the Premier and the Propel cards.
 And phrasing the switch as a product change would avoid any negative impacts on my credit score.